It is not economical to go to bed early to save candles if the result is twins. –Chinese Proverb

 This is an excellent martini – sort of tastes…just like a cold cloud. –Herman Wouk

-Brother-in-law is a man who enjoys the peppery taste that certain vodka emits.
+Brother-in-law enjoys the peppery taste that certain vodka emits.
 Ketel One for everyday, Christiania–Norwegian potato vodka–on special occasions.
 He likes one spray of vermouth in his glass, replicating the method of the bartender who made his first martini.
 He believes gin tastes like fertilizer or moldy leaf compost.

 Husband who prefers gin says it has substance and tastes like earthy herbs and spices that linger on the palate.
-His current favorite is Fords Gin, known for its’ juniper essence.
+His current favorite is Fords Gin, known for its juniper essence, but cites Botanist and Bombay Sapphire, too.
 He likes a martini laced with Lillet rather than vermouth.
 He believes vodka tastes like lighter fluid.

 There you have it–true twin diversity in taste and preference, martini style.
-In finishing the story, two final quotes from two favorite writers:
+To finish the story, two final quotes from two favorite writers:

 I had never tasted anything so cool and clean.
 They made me feel civilized. –Ernest Hemingway, A Farewell to Arms